In final debate, Ecuador’s presidential candidates tackle crime, economy

 But some also fear a new era of reckless spending, including system engineer Diego González, 26.

-“González wants to draw from our international reserves and this has already given us problems in the past,” he said.
-“I prefer Noboa, who regarded international reserves only as our chance.”
+“González wants to draw from our international reserves, and this has already given us problems in the past,” he said.
+“As Noboa said, we should regard international reserves only as our last chance.”